RedHatInsights/ccx-upgrades-data-eng/docs/deployment.md

 oc --namespace $NAMESPACE logs $POD
 ```

-6. Make a request to the renderer
+6. Make a request to the data-eng service

 Launch a debugging pod with curl installed:
 ```